Hip Hop Hair: How Hairstyles Influence Movement

 Usually, a white woman wanted to touch my afro.
 Sometimes people were bold enough to touch it without my permission - that never ended well.
 Those people didn’t realise that touching my hair out of curiosity is disrespectful.
 I encountered many white people who felt privileged enough to touch a stranger without asking first.
 My afro wouldn’t stay up or out all day because my hair texture is soft and I’d end up pulling my hair into a ponytail before returning home.
 Larry’s frustration stuck with me because dealing with a large afro isn’t easy.
 It does what it wants and it’s like it has a mind of its own.
 It blows in the wind, there are times it won’t conform to the shape you want it and when it’s free and loose, it beckons unwanted touches.

 The way I move in and through the world with this particular style comes with consequences but I chose to wear it anyway because, much like my skin, it’s my most authentic self.
 The hairstyle is my ancestry.
 Both my parents once wore afros and it represents a rejection of any idea that I’m less pretty because my hair isn’t straight.
-It speaks for me how I identify with the culture of others who wear the style.
+It speaks for me and how I identify with the culture of others who wear the style.
 It is aggravating, liberating and it is mine.

 I’ve spent over 30 years in the beauty industry as a barber, cosmetologist and eventually an instructor.
 I remember sitting down with the syllabus before teaching my first group of students.
 The school expected me to teach about the history of hair but the textbook avoided the deeper discussion of cultural appropriation.
 The textbook says Egyptians were the first trendsetters of hairstyles like braids and locks.
 It’s laughable because they didn’t innovate anything, they took their inspiration from ancient Nubians.

 The Nubians ruled approximately 100 years before the Egyptians.
 Nubian hairstyles developed from tribal rituals and signified social status.
 Having long and healthy hair represented a person’s vitality and growing a head of healthy curls doesn’t magically happen overnight.
-There were specific styles which took years of treatments to cultivate, whilst grooming their hair before important ceremonies for celebrations, as preparation for war and other special occasions was a celebrated tradition.
+There were specific styles which took years of treatment to cultivate, whilst grooming their hair before important ceremonies for celebrations, as preparation for war and other special occasions was a celebrated tradition.

 Temitayo’s article describes skin as something we can change.
 Changes in black hairstyles carry history too.
 Cosmetology and barber textbooks begin hair history with Egyptians but it avoids the part where American slavery stripped away traditional hair practices for those stolen from distant lands.
 Slaves didn’t have access to the same natural ingredients to keep their hair healthy and they were stripped of the rituals which promoted hair growth.
 Many were forced to shave their hair off to humiliate them whilst slave owners started to separate the slaves with tighter coiled hair from those with loose curls implanting the ideology that white hair was more attractive.
 They promoted the idea that hair textures that swung loosely were more beautiful because the movement and texture is closer to white hair textures.